-Action (ID): MAINTENANCE (6000020007) Objective (ID): Reduce overall flood risk (600002) Delivery lead: Aberdeenshire Council, as Aberdeenshire Council, asset / land managers Status: Status: Existing Indicative delivery: Ongoing Description:
+Action (ID): MAINTENANCE (6000020007) Objective (ID): Reduce overall flood risk (600002) Delivery lead: Aberdeenshire Council, asset / land managers Status: Existing Indicative delivery: Ongoing Description:

 Local authorities have a duty to assess watercourses and carry out clearance and repair works where such works would substantially reduce flood risk.
 Aberdeenshire Council will produce schedules of clearance and repair works and make these available for public inspection.
-Maintenance will be funded from existing Flood revenue budgets, for works which are defined to pose a significant flood risk.
+Maintenance will be funded from existing Flood revenue budgets, for works which are defined to